-- No parents or other adults will be allowed on campus whilst there is active community transmission, with drop-off and pick-up being done at the front gate of the school (where possible without parents leaving the car).
+- No parents or other adults will be allowed on campus whilst there is active community transmission, with drop-off and pick-up being done at the front of the venue (where possible without parents leaving the car).

 - For our holiday programs, drop-off and pick-up times will be staggered for different age groups, with special exemptions and supervision provided for families with students in different classes.

 - All in-person parent presentations have been suspended indefinitely at in-person holiday workshops (although we will do our best to send videos to all parents of their child’s final presentation), to limit adult-child interactions (unless we are able to ensure social distancing at particular venues – this assessment is done on a case-by-case basis).

 In the Classroom

 - Although not required under the Public Health Order, and noting that NSW public schools are not required to do the same, we will restrict student numbers so classes (where practicable) adhere to the 4 square metre rule (or the 2 square metre rule, whichever is recommended by the NSW Government for other businesses (this is currently one person per 2 sqm).

 - Students will be assigned seats during each class and will be required to stay in those seats for all sessions on the same day, to help prevent indirect spread.

-- All desks will be spaced to ensure the maximum possible distance between students.
+- All desks will be spaced as much as possible to ensure the maximum possible distance between students.

-- Students will be required to bring their own stationery, food and drink, and will not be allow to share with other students.
+- Students will be required to bring their own stationery, food and drink, and will not be allowed to share with other students.

 - Whilst still running a range of fun and engaging classroom activities, any that require movement, touching or face-to-face discussion will be modified as best as possible to remove the risk of transmission.